Bingu wa Mutharika: Chairman of the African Union

 On 31 January 2010, Mutharika replaced Muammar al-Gaddafi as chairman of the African Union after Gaddafi's attempt to run as the African Union chairman for an additional year failed.
 Mutharika was Malawi's first head of state to assume the position of chairman.
 In his acceptance speech he said that "Africa is not a poor continent, but the African population are poor" and called for "Africa to develop Africa".
 He shared his vision for the African Food Basket Initiative by making food security a priority in his agenda.

 On 4 April he attended the 50th anniversary in celebration of Senegalese independence as the African Union chairman.
 He also attended the G8 summit in Canada and the G20 summit in Seoul, South Korea.

 On 26 July, he attended the African Union summit in Kampala, Uganda, where he condemned the International Criminal Court (ICC) for issuing a warrant to arrest Omar al Bashir because it undermined African authority.
 They adopted the African Food Basket Initiative here which was presented to the UN on 29 September.
 On 6 September, he attended the inauguration of Rwandan President Paul Kagame.
 He attended the Iran-Africa Conference, which aimed at strengthening ties between Iran and African countries.
 During a speech at Boston University, Mutharika defended his subsidy program and noted that although Western countries say African governments should not subsidise agriculture, Western governments subsidise their own farmers.
 Malawi hosted Africa's first conference that brought together Ministers of Agriculture in Africa where they were urged to fight for subsidies in agriculture.
 He did not attend the Africa-EU Trade summit in Libya but no official reason was provided for this move.
 During his tenure, he joined international calls for Laurent Gbagbo to accept defeat following the 2010 Ivorian presidential election.

 Family and personal life

 Mutharika was born and baptised in the Presbyterian denomination, later converting to Roman Catholicism.
 He married Zimbabwean Ethel Zvauya Mutharika, with whom he had four children.
 Ethel Mutharika died on 28 May 2007.
 In 2010, Mutharika announced he planned to marry Callista Chimombo, a former Minister of Tourism.
 The two were married on 1 May 2010.

 Mutharika's brother, Peter Mutharika, was a lecturer at Washington University in St. Louis.
 In May 2009, he was elected to the Malawian Parliament, and was subsequently appointed to the Malawi Cabinet as Minister of Justice and Constitutional Affairs.
 He has held other cabinet positions.
-He became the 5th President of Malawi, following the 2014 General election in which he garnered 36% of the national vote and represented the DPP.
+He became the 5th President of Malawi, following the 2014 General election in which he garnered 36% of the national vote and represented the DPP, and after losing reelection in 2020, was elected president again in 2025.